Qatar and state-sponsored terrorism: Support and affiliation for radical terrorist organizations (Libya)

-Alongside the List of people placed on the terrorist watchlist by the Arab nations and their Anti-Terror Quartet [ATQ], Sadiq Al-Ghariani, the radical Salafi Imam of Libya and his TV channel Tannasoh, are also included in the List for incitement of violence and spreading radical Islamic propaganda.
+Alongside the list of people placed on the terrorist watchlist by the Arab nations and their Anti-Terror Quartet, Sadiq Al-Ghariani, the radical Salafi Imam of Libya and his TV channel Tannasoh, are also included in the list for incitement of violence and spreading radical Islamic propaganda.
 The list was extended with Salem Al-Jaber, Wanis Al-Mabrouk Al-Fasi, Salim Al-Sheikhi as other individuals.

 End of crisis

 On 4 January 2021, Qatar and Saudi Arabia agreed to resolution of the crisis brokered by Kuwait and United States.
 Saudi Arabia will reopen its border with Qatar and begin the process for reconciliation.
 An agreement and final communique signed on 5 January 2021 following a GCC summit at Al-'Ula marks the resolution of the crisis, with precise details to be released later.